senitarani/tidytuesdaysubmissions/README.md

 # tidytuesdaysubmissions
-# Needing to use R for the day job more and more so I'm using the #tidytuesday project to practise my data wrangling and presentation.
-Come here for what not to do!
+Needing to use R for the day job more and more so I'm using the #tidytuesday project to practise my data wrangling and presentation.
+Main #tidytuesday page here https://github.com/rfordatascience/tidytuesday